cutright/DVH-Analytics-Bokeh/Notes - SQL DB Structure.md

 ### SQL Database format for this project
 This code is being built assuming the database is MySQL.
 There will be tables called Plans, DVHs, and beams in the database 'DVH'.
 The 'Plans' table contains the following data:
+*NOTE:* Need to add Rxs Table and update currently described ones.

 Field | Type | Source
 ----- | ---- | ------